The Everyone’s Children project is funded by the Scottish Government and works in partnership with statutory partners and third sector organisations.

 It puts the rights and wellbeing of children and young people at the heart of the services that support them – such as early years services, schools, and the NHS – to ensure that everyone works together to improve outcomes for a child or young person.

 As a major provider of services in communities, the third sector is central to GIRFEC and the Government’s early intervention, early years and public service reform agendas.
-The Everyone’s Children project continues to ensure that this preventative contribution is effectively integrated into the planning of services for children and families in the City.
+The Everyone’s Children project continues to ensure that this preventative contribution is effectively integrated into the planning of services for children and families in the city.

-The Scottish Government, local councils, the NHS and many third sector organisations produce very helpful information and practical resources which can help you with the implementation of GIRFEC.
+The Scottish Government, local councils, the NHS and many third sector organisations produce very helpful information and practical resources which can help you with the implementation of GIRFEC:

-National Third Sector GIRFEC Project
+Third Sector Directory

 The research gathered robust evidence of the scale, scope and potential contribution of third sector organisations to GIRFEC.
 It identified the level of need for the

 development of capacity, knowledge, skills and awareness raising.

 This lead to the development of an action plan to improve and expand the third sector contribution to services for children and young people.